Breville Bambino Espresso Machine Review

 Now this machine also came with a small plastic tamp.

-I do want to note one of the nicest features of this machine at this moment, and that is how quickly it heats up.
+I want to note one of the nicest features of this machine, and that is how quickly it heats up.

-Generally, with espresso machines, I found they can take anywhere from a minute to several minutes to reach optimal temperature.
+Generally, I found they can take anywhere from a minute to several minutes to reach optimal temperature with espresso machines.

 However, this will reach the optimal brewing temperature in just three seconds.